 The following are some of the respiratory issues that you can avoid by simply humidifying the air in your home:

-- Sinusitis: Maintaining a balanced humidity level (between 30 -50% humidity) is also an excellent way to reduce the risk of both chronic and mild respiratory problems and prevent them from occurring in the first place.
+Maintaining a balanced humidity level (between 30 -50% humidity) is also an excellent way to reduce the risk of both chronic and mild respiratory problems and prevent them from occurring in the first place.
 One of such respiratory issues is sinusitis (sinus inflammation).
 Humidifying the air reduces the risk of sinus flare-ups and you will find humidifiers quite helpful for this.

-- Asthma: Using a humidifier helps to moisten the air and makes it a lot easier to breathe.
+Using a humidifier helps to moisten the air and makes it a lot easier to breathe.
 This reduces the risk of infection.
 Humidifiers also make the air safer for asthmatic individuals to breathe in by reducing the number of airborne pollutants suspended in the air.

-- Allergies: by adding moisture to dry air, you reduce allergens and make the air easier to breathe.
+By adding moisture to dry air, you reduce allergens and make the air easier to breathe.
 It also reduces the risks of sinus inflammation and allergic reaction.
 Using a humidifier will also help relieve the existing symptoms of allergies and colds such as shortness of breath, wheezing, and coughing.

 Humidifiers Reduce the Risk of Skin Allergies